 How to Plan a Trip to Pukapuka

-The remotest of all of the Cook Islands, Pukapuka is as far as you can get from Rarotonga.
-It’s closer, in fact, to its South Pacific cousins of Tokelau and Samoa whose cultures have an influence.
 The result is an interesting way of life with the island having its own unique language, as well as a much stronger sense of community than in the rest of the Cook Islands.
-On Pukapuka, you won’t just be looked after by your host; you’ll be looked after by everyone.
+On Pukapuka, you won’t just be looked after by your host; everyone will look after you.

-So how can you visit Pukapuka?
+So, how can you visit Pukapuka?
 Find out about how to get there, where to stay, what/how to eat and things to do, in this complete travel guide to Pukapuka.

 Frequently Asked Questions About Pukapuka